Have you or a loved one received a Proton Radiation Therapy Health Insurance Denial? We Can Help

 When your insurance company claims Proton Therapy is medically beneficial but not necessary, it is saying that other treatments can also treat your tumor.
 Typically, these other treatments are less costly than Proton Radiation Therapy, and proton radiation therapy denial will happen.

-Often health insurers make a patient adhere to step therapy.
+Often health insurers make a patient adhere to step therapy, also known as “tried and failed” or “fail first.”
 Step therapy requires the policyholder to begin an alternative therapy instead of the doctor-prescribed treatment.
 If alternative therapies don’t work, the insurer will assess the situation usually after 60 days.
 Of course, the problem with therapies such as x-ray radiation is that the radiation may damage healthy tissues and organs.
 In addition, it may not work.

 How Do Insurance Companies Evaluate Proton Radiation Therapy Coverage Requests?